What is Peake Current?

 There are some power supplies that are specifically designed to provide high peak currents.
 These will provide currents of between 200 and 300 percent of the supply’s maximum current without necessarily entering the current-limit state.
 The power supplies, which provide the high current for a short period, are usually used for loads such as the computer hard drives, electric motors, pumps, actuators, fan, etc.

-A person designing a power supply must understand the intended load requirements.
+When designing a power supply here at Sunpower we understand and take into consideration the intended load requirements.
 Some devices such as disk drives, pumps, motors, printer heads and others will always draw high peak currents when first turned on.
+If you need support with your power supply for your project then get in touch with one of our specialists today and view our product range.